| Aysel

 their kitchen artefacts, which I simplified; my objective being to recall to

+the mind these memorable works of art, found so rarely nowadays.
 With the dance theme, I wanted to find out how far it would be possible

 to express the rhythmic movements, poses and the magic of dance with